HorizonRobotics/nuplan-devkit/README.md

 * Added support for conditional yaml formatting.
 * Added `scenario_pickle_path` to `NuPlanScenarioBuilder` class.
 * Put all requirements into one single requirements.txt.
 Note that PyTorch is not specified here.
+* Added `FlatDict` to resolve nested metrics and objectives.